teixeirazeus/Food-Truck/README.md

 ## Frontend
 The frontend is a simple web application and mobile app that allows users to search for food trucks by name or find the nearest trucks based on their current location.

-You can acess the web application [here](https://coral-app-5wwc7.ondigitalocean.app/).
+You can access the web application [here](https://coral-app-5wwc7.ondigitalocean.app/).

 ![](readme_assets/map.png)
 ![](readme_assets/mobile1.png)